-Prior to taking the reins as CEO, he was the company’s Chief Growth Officer.
-In that role, the last two years has seen the most fierce expansion seen since 2006, and the new marketing legs are poised to accelerate that growth even further.
+Before taking the reins as CEO, he was the company’s Chief Growth Officer.
+In that role, the last two years has seen the fiercest expansion seen since 2006, and the new marketing legs are poised to accelerate that growth even further.

 This sort of aggressive growth is a real ally to agents who can use not just the new logo, but the fact that more C21 signs are appearing in the neighborhood to their advantage.

 Similar to the situation with Coldwell Banker, the commission structure at Century 21 is fine, but nothing we’re crazy over either.
 Just about everything (except for that 8% franchise fee,) is negotiated at the local level, so there isn’t much that we can tell you about here.